apache/incubator-datalab/USER_GUIDE.md

 You can also filter data by each column:

 ![Billing filter](doc/billing_filter.png)

-**Note:** Administrator can see billing report of all users, and only he can see/filter "User" column.

 In the footer of billing report, you can see Total cost for all environments.